Correspondence-free online human motion retargeting: Related Work

 \subsection{Generic motion priors}

-Generic motion priors have recently been applied successfully to motion retargeting~\cite{jiang2022h4d,marsot22}.
-These priors represent dense human motion using a latent representation that disentangles the locomotion information and the dense body shape information.
+Generic motion priors representing dense human motion in a latent space that disentangles locomotion and dense body shape information have recently been applied to motion retargeting~\cite{jiang2022h4d,marsot22}.
 They allow to retarget the body motion to different body shape while considering long-term temporal context.
-Marsot~\etal~\cite{marsot22} operate with structured data and show that the prior learns correlations between dense body shape and skeletal locomotion.
-Closer to our setting, Jiang~\etal~\cite{jiang2022h4d} consider unstructured point clouds and show that their method is able to retain dense surface details of the target shape.

-While motion priors can account for long-term temporal context, they cannot easily be applied to sequences of arbitrary duration at inference because they operate on normalized temporal segments of motion.
-We demonstrate experimentally that our method outperforms Jiang~\etal~\cite{jiang2022h4d}.
+Marsot~\etal~\cite{marsot22} use structured data and learn correlations between dense body shape and skeletal locomotion.
+Closer to our setting, H4D~\cite{jiang2022h4d} considers unstructured point clouds and retains dense surface details of the target shape.
+While motion priors account for long-term temporal context, they cannot easily be applied to sequences of arbitrary duration at inference as they operate on normalized temporal segments of motion.
+We demonstrate experimentally that our method outperforms H4D~\cite{jiang2022h4d}.